mparno/fenics-web/source/citing/index.rst

 ##############

 If you use FEniCS, the developers would be grateful if you would cite the relevant publications.
-WeAs a rule of thumb, cite the top publication (marked in bold) **for each relevant component**.
+FEniCS is organized as a collection of components, so to give proper credits to the developers of FEniCS, please cite the indicated references for **for each relevant component**.

-A more extensive bibliography can be found at the bottom of this page.
+A more :ref:`extensive bibliography <bibliography>` can be found at the bottom of this page.
+The bibliography is also available in `BibTeX format <fenics.bib>`_.

 FEniCS
 ------